An area law for 2D frustration-free spin systems: 2D Area law

 where $h_{ij}$ acts nontrivially only on the qudits in the set $\{i,i+1\}\times \{j,j+1\}$.
 We assume that $H_0$ has a unique ground state $\ket{\Omega}$ such that $H_0|\Omega\rangle=0$.
 Since $h_{ij}\geq 0$ , the latter condition is equivalent to the frustration-free property $h_{ij}|\Omega\rangle=0$ for all $i,j$.
 Our results depend on the local gap of $H_0$:

 (recall $\mathrm{gap}(M)$ denotes the smallest nonzero eigenvalue of a positive semidefinite operator $M$.)
-We note that for our purposes it would in fact be sufficient to consider a local gap in which the minimization is restricted to rectangular regions\footnote{An argument adapted from Refs.~\cite{Knabe88, Anshu20} enables a further restriction to square-shaped regions if desired.}.
+We note that for our purposes it would in fact be sufficient to consider a local gap in which the minimization is restricted to rectangular regions.

 We consider a bipartition of the lattice into left and right regions, corresponding to a ``vertical cut'' between a given column $c$ and $c+1$, as depicted in Fig.~\ref{fig:set-up}.
 In the following we write $\mathrm{SR}(M)$ for the Schmidt rank of an operator with respect to the cut.